sofdog-gh/sofdog-gh/README.md

 `AI/ML Engineer x Computational Linguist`

-Working at RAKAM AI (Paris, 🇫🇷), where we create custom AI solutions for businesses in various domains.
+- Working at RAKAM AI (Paris, 🇫🇷), where we create AI solutions for business clients in various domains.

-Before:
 - MSc in Computational Linguistics (Stuttgart, 🇩🇪) + BMW
-- Also 🇮🇹, 🇬🇧
+- 🇮🇹, 🇬🇧

-Interested in everything NLP - these days I am working on:
+Interested in everything NLP - mainly:
-- LLMs: integration, deployment, evaluation
+- LLM integration and evaluation
-- Agentic Systems
+- Agents
 - Speech: conversational AI, ASR, TTS
 - Explainable AI
+- AI safety
 - Graphs! ❄️

 Feel free to have a look around and get in touch if you'd like :)